Student Achievements/Campus Life

 Nowadays, if you want to make a film, resources and advanced technology are more generally available.
 It is good to see that interest in film-making is on the rise.
 It’s exactly what I wanted to see when I was young.
-You now have advanced technology, platforms to show your work, competitions to enter, and social media where you can share your ideas.
+You now have advanced technology, venues for your work, competitions to enter, and social media where you can share your ideas.

 Why do you want to teach and be an artist-in-residence?

 After completing the movie Magic Boy, I wasn’t happy with the results.
 I thought it was time to review my approach to directing, and I had the idea that teaching others would also help me see where I could improve.
-Besides that, I enjoy interacting with students; it is good way hear other viewpoints and make you think more creatively.
+Besides that, I enjoy interacting with students; it is good to hear other viewpoints and that would make you think more creatively.

 What are you currently working on as your next movie?

-I have just completed filming the sequel to The Way We Dance and I’m currently doing the post-production work.
-After that, I’d like to relax and put my mind at ease for a while.
+I have just completed filming a sequel to The Way We Dance and I’m currently doing the post-production work.
+After that, I’d like to take it easy for a while.